jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 The modulus check is particularly important in NTRU+, where the modulus is q=3457 and each ciphertext coefficient is represented as a 12-bit integer.
 The gap between the modulus q and the 12-bit representation permits multiple encodings of the same element in the ring R. Without an explicit modulus check, this ambiguity can potentially lead to IND-CCA2 attacks.

 For example, if a ciphertext coefficient is equal to 1, an adversary may replace it with 3458.
 Both values can be represented as valid 12-bit integers and satisfy 3458 = 1 (mod 3457).
-As a result, an adversary can construct a ciphertext that is distinct from a target ciphertext at the bitstring level while remaining equivalent modulo q, thereby violating the uniquness of ciphertext encodings assumed by the security proof.
+As a result, an adversary can construct a ciphertext that is distinct from a target ciphertext at the bit-string level while remaining equivalent modulo q, thereby violating the uniquness of ciphertext encodings assumed by the security proof.

-During decapsulation, an implementation SHOULD perform a private-key type check.
+In addition, an implementation SHOULD verify that the private key has the expected length and corresponds to the intended parameter set before performing decapsulation.
 If this validation fails, decapsulation MUST NOT continue.
-Unlike ML-KEM, NTRU+ does not perform a hash consistency check onthe private key.
-In ML-KEM, the private key contains both the public key and a stored hash of the public key, allowing the implementation to verify their consistency during decapsulation.
-In contrast, the NTRU+ private key is defined as sk=(f,h^{-1},H(pk)) and does not contain the public key pk=h explicitly.
-Consequently, NTRU+ does not provide an analogue of the ML-KEM hash check.
+Unlike the ciphertext modulus check described above, this private-key validation is primarily intended to detect malformed inputs and implementation errors rather than to enforce a security property of the NTRU+ construction itself.

 ## Explicit rejection in the decapsulation